heyoeyo/muggled_dpt/lib/README.md

 There is also a corresponding [make_beit_dpt.py](https://github.com/heyoeyo/muggled_dpt/blob/main/lib/make_beit_dpt.py) script which is a helper used to import and instantiate all of the BEiT-specific components needed create a DPT model.

+## v3.1 SwinV2

+The [v31_swinv2](https://github.com/heyoeyo/muggled_dpt/tree/main/lib/v31_swinv2) folder, like the beit folder, contains code needed to construct the DPT model components specific to the SwinV2 models provided in the original [isl-org/MiDaS](https://github.com/isl-org/MiDaS) implementation.
+The SwinV2 models have more model-specific modifications due to the hierarchical design of the models.

+SwinV2 models can be directly created using code from the [make_swinv2_dpt.py](https://github.com/heyoeyo/muggled_dpt/blob/main/lib/make_swinv2_dpt.py) script.

 ## Demo Helpers